-In the Council, government ministers from each EU country meet to discuss, amend and adopt laws, and coordinate policies.
+In the Council of the EU, informally also known as the Council, government ministers from each EU country meet to discuss, amend and adopt laws, and coordinate policies.
 The ministers have the authority to commit their governments to the actions agreed on in the meetings.

 Together with the European Parliament, the Council is the main decision-making body of the EU.